mariaKlv/GDL_Project/README.md

 Implemented by Jose Ezequiel Castro Elizondo

 ### Clique Pooling layer
-Implemented by Maria Andromachi Kolyvaki
+Implemented by Maria Andromachi Kolyvaki.
+The contributed files for the implementation of the Clique Pooling Layer are the following:
+- `clique_pooling/CliquePoolingLayer.py` (the `clique` layer)
+- `clique_pooling/GDL_Clique_Pooling.ipynb` (the python notebook containg all the testing)
+- `clique_pooling/CliquePooling_report.pdf` (report for the implemented layer)

 ### Deep Graph Mapper and MPR Pooling layers
 Implemnted by Simone Eandi.
 Both layers have been implemented as new branches in a fork of the Pytorch Geometric repository.